 To help with the expanded FMLA-related tax burden, employers may claim a tax credit of 100% of qualified FMLA wages paid to employees, capped at $200 per day and $10,000 per quarter per employee.

 Mandated COVID-19 Coverage for Employer-Sponsored Group Health Plans:

-Under this provision, group health plans of any size (insured and self-insured, including grandfathered plans) and health insurers in the group and individual market are required to cover COVID-19 tests and related services without cost sharing or prior authorization requirements.
+Under this provision, group health plans of any size (insured and self-insured, including grandfathered plans) and health insurers in the group and individual market are required to cover COVID-19 tests and related services without cost-sharing or prior authorization requirements.
 Excepted benefits and retiree-only plans are exempt.
-(Separately, most states have published guidance that requires COVID-19 coverage without cost sharing as well, which would apply to fully insured plans in each state.)
+(Separately, most states have published guidance that requires COVID-19 coverage without cost-sharing as well, which would apply to fully insured plans in each state.)
 Employers should work with their carriers and plan administrators to ensure COVID-19 coverage is provided.

-As these issues are rapidly developing, Houghton Financial Partners will continue to monitor developments on this new legislation, including any additional guidance issued by the DOL or other regulatory agency.
+As these issues are rapidly developing, Houghton Financial Partners will continue to monitor developments on this new legislation, including any additional guidance issued by the DOL or other regulatory agencies.
 In the meantime, please reach out with any questions.